 “Choosing artwork is a very personal process that often elicits an emotional response,” Harry says, “It is important to spend time thinking about the best way to present and showcase the work once you take it home so that the experience continues beyond the gallery.”

-Here the qualified duo (“name an artist and we have most likely lit a work by them”) give their tips for how to do just that.
+Here the qualified duo (“name an artist and we have most likely lit a work by them”) give their top five tips for how to do just that.

 1. Visualise the art in your space

 “It helps to visualise the space like a theatre stage and to handpick pieces in the space that will become focal points in order to create life and movement.
 You can create drama with the way you illuminate specific [art] pieces.”

 2. Choose your technique